yashikajotwani12/openwisp-controller/README.rst

 Connection App
 ~~~~~~~~~~~~~~

+This app enables to controller to utilize various protocols for designated purposes.
+Currently, the default connnection protocols are SNMP and SSH, but the protocol
+mechanism is extensible and custom protocols can be implemented as well.

+The SNMP connector is useful to collect monitoring information, to be used in
+`openwisp-monitoring`_ module.

-This app enables the controller to instantiate connections to the devices
+The SSH connector enables the controller to instantiate connections to the devices
 in order perform `push operations <#how-to-configure-push-updates>`__:

 - Sending configuration updates.
 - `Executing shell commands <#sending-commands-to-devices>`_.
 - Perform `firmware upgrades via the additional firmware upgrade module <https://github.com/openwisp/openwisp-firmware-upgrader>`_.

-The default connection protocol implemented is SSH, but other protocol
-mechanism is extensible and custom protocols can be implemented as well.

 Geo App
 ~~~~~~~